 - Allicin is an enzyme in garlic that gives the plant its pungent scent.

-- When checking on the mixture, make sure to tighten the lid and turn the jar upside down to make sure that the honey covers all of the garlic cloves
+- When checking on the mixture, tighten the lid and turn the jar upside down to ensure the honey covers all the garlic cloves.

-Fermentation is the process whereby sugars are converted into lactic acid and other compounds.
+Fermentation is the process of converting sugars into lactic acid and other compounds.
 These have preservative properties, so fermented food can last longer than non-fermented food.

-You don't need to worry about Botulism in the method of infusing honey that I describe below Fermentation results in lactic acid, which makes this fermentation safe.
+You don't need to worry about Botulism in the infusing honey I describe below.
+Fermentation results in lactic acid, which makes this fermentation safe.
 This mixture will continue to ferment for a long period but not forever.

-The honey is sweet with a touch of garlic, while the bulbs lost their raw edge and mellows out.
+The honey is sweet with a touch of garlic, while the bulbs lose their raw edge and mellow out.
 The texture is chewy.

 Fermented garlic honey should last for several years if stored in a cool, dark place.